fresh-eggs/fresh-eggs.github.io/xband_post.md

 Once this was setup, all we had to do is dial the XBAND Network and our `msExecuteCode` packet should be injected thanks to my modified XBAND Server.
 If this feature really does exist on retail cartridges, the payload should execute.

 Below, you'll see my XBAND connected to my ATA.
-The laptop in the frame is running the modified verion of the Roofgarden XBAND server along with the software PBX to receive the call from the XBAND.
+The laptop in the frame is running the modified version of the Roofgarden XBAND server along with the software PBX (`asterisk`) which will receive the call from the XBAND.

 <video src="https://user-images.githubusercontent.com/7784322/177585366-c2f7642c-76e3-491a-918f-b062d1582f5b.mp4" controls="controls" style="max-width: 700px; max-height: 900px">
 </video>